pbougie/mac-dev-env/source/php.html.markdown

 	nano Makefile

 Find the line that begins with `EXTRA_LIBS =`.
-Remove all references to `-libcrypto` and `-libssl`.
+Remove all references to `-lcrypto` and `-lssl`.
 Then add the following directives to the end of the line.
 Make sure there is a space before the new directives.

-	/usr/local/openssl/lib/libssl.dylib /usr/local/openssl/lib/libcrypto.dylib
+	/usr/local/openssl-1.0.2h/lib/libssl.dylib /usr/local/openssl-1.0.2h/lib/libcrypto.dylib

 Then continue building PHP.